Engineer or Manager (and which specific title)?

 At least one engineer on your interview loop is responsible for “leveling” you within your role.
 When you receive an offer, make sure you understand what level that is.

 While named/numbered levels is a familiar concept to you, there are a couple differences from the military:

-- A 5 in one job role may make more money than a 7 in a different one.
+- A level-5 in one job role may make more money than a level-7 in a different one.